manishalankala/k8s/README.md

 Deployments = way to automate the management of your pods.
 A deployment allows you to specify a desired state a set of pods.(Scaling, Rolling updates,Self healing)

+services = allows you to dynamically access a group of replica pods.
+So a service creates an abstration layer on top of a set of replica pods. we can access the service rather than accessing the pods directly .